|

 that he was "the greatest man I ever met."

-Chatral Rinpoche is one of the most vocal opponents of meat eating
+During his life Chatral Rinpoche was one of the most vocal opponents of meat eating

 in Tibetan Buddhism.